marinapapap/CV/README.md

 _Video Producer, Videographer and Video Editor (freelance)_

 - Consistently contributed to a number of established businesses and start-up's including Picturehouse Cinemas, T4 Bubble Tea and Refsix.
-- Organise meetings with prospective/current clients and create production plans that stick to a strict time schedule.
+- Organised meetings with prospective/current clients and created production plans that stuck to a strict time schedule.
-- Lead on pre-production tasks including location scouting and equipment/talent hire.
+- Led on pre-production tasks including location scouting and equipment/talent hire.

 **Picturehouse Cinemas Ltd** (May 2021 to December 2022)
 _Supervisor (part-time)_

-- Lead and organise the front-of-house team, facilitate communication to and from management and ensure the daily program ran to schedule.
+- Led and organised the front-of-house team, facilitated communication to and from management and ensured the daily program ran to schedule.
-- Manage the playlists, ensuring all screen content had been received and uploaded.
+- Managed the playlists, ensuring all screen content had been received and uploaded.
-- Set-up AV equipment for live Q&A's, greet hosts/guests and ensure the event runs successfully and to schedule.
+- Set-up AV equipment for live Q&A's, greeted hosts/guests and ensured the event runs successfully and to schedule.
-- Assist with Marketing, in particular with the production of videos for various social media platforms.
+- Assisted with Marketing, in particular with the production of videos for various social media platforms.

 **Magic Memories Ltd** (June 2015 to June 2018)
 _Media Manager_

-- Plan, film and edit training videos covering all departments, from the Production team to Health & Safety.
+- Planned, filmed and edited training videos covering all departments, from the Production team to Health & Safety.
-- Connect with a global network to ensure videos are on brand.
+- Connected with a global network to ensure videos were on brand.
-- Creatively plan for small budgets and schedule shoots with limited time and resources.
+- Creatively planned for small budgets and scheduled shoots with limited time and resources.
-- Manage teams of 3-6 people through the production of video content.
+- Managed teams of 3-6 people through the production of video content.

 ## Skills